usdot-jpo-ode/jpo-ode/docs/UserGuide.md

 # 3 - System Overview

-JPO ODE is an open-sourced software application that will enable the transfer of data between field devices and backend TMC systems for operational, monitoring, and research purposes.
+JPO ODE is an open-source software application that will enable the transfer of data between field devices and backend TMC systems for operational, monitoring, and research purposes.
 The system will enable applications to submit data through a variety standard interfaces as